What It's REALLY Like Being Ed Sheeran's Doppelgänger

 This might surprise you, but Ed Sheeran has a handful of doppelgängers.
-Before today, his infant lookalike went viral on Twitter, and of course there's Rupert Grint.
+Before today, his infant lookalike went viral on Twitter (for the record, it's not his), and then there is Rupert Grint and this wax figure.
 His latest, though, is an Asda employee in Manchester named Wesley Byrne.

 But like many other celebrity doppelgängers out there, looking like a famous person can be exhausting.
 When Byrne appeared on the British daytime talk show, he mentioned that his boss has had to tell him to stop taking selfies with Sheeran's fans.
 Byrne admitted that he sometimes doesn't have the heart to tell the younger ones that he's not the real deal.
 The answer to why a Grammy-award winning artist is now stocking shelves for a supermarket, he usually tells them, "The music didn't work out."